Contact Us | Login | July 24, 2008

 Selection of Lender

-Once the application is received, the Authority's Financial Advisor will assemble and distribute a bid package to approximately 20 potential investors.
-The bid package consists of information about the institution, including financial and statistical data, the equipment to be financed, the term of loan and timeline for the financing.
+Once the application is received, the Authority’s Staff will assemble and distribute a bid package to potential investors which includes information regarding the borrower, the equipment to be financed, the term of loan and timeline for the financing.

-We typically allow seven to ten business days for the investors to submit their proposals.
-Once all proposals are received, the Authority's Financial Advisor will compile an analysis detailing the results of the bid and review the results with the institution to select the investor that offers the most favorable interest rate and terms.
+We typically allow one week for investors to submit their proposals.
+Once all proposals are received, the Authority will compile an analysis detailing the results of the bid and review the results with the institution for its selection of the investor that offers the most favorable interest rate and terms.

 Once an investor is selected, the investor will conduct a final credit approval of the institution before issuing a final commitment.
-This usually takes between ten and fourteen business days.
+This usually takes approximately ten business days to two weeks.

 Approval Process

-For loan transactions under $5 million, Authority staff is authorized to proceed without approval from its Board of Directors.
-Any transaction over $5 million is subject to review by the Board, which typically meets every fourth Tuesday of the month.
-All transactions will be reviewed by the Authority's internal credit committee prior to submission of the bid package to investors or to the Authority's Board.
+Under the Program guidelines, for loan transactions under $5 million, Authority staff is authorized to proceed without approval from its Board of Directors.
+Any transaction over $5 million is subject to review by the Board, and any transaction over $10 million requires formal approval by the Authority’s Board of Directors.